balderdashy/sails-docs/concepts/Upgrading/To0.12.md

 The sections below provide a high level overview of what's changed, major bug fixes, enhancements and new features, as well as a basic tutorial on how to upgrade your v0.11.x Sails app to v0.12.

+## Things to immediately after upgrading to v0.12

+ + If your app uses the `socket.io-redis` adapter, upgrade to at least version 1.0.0 (`npm install --save socket.io-redis@^1.0.0`).
+ + If your app uses sails.io.js on the front end, install the newest version (`sails generate sails.io.js --force`)

 ## Socket Methods